-12 (a) Reminders The peace garden is opposite the War Memorial,' Said the old soldier.
+12 (a) Hemmuers The peace garden is opposite the War Memorial,' Said the old soldier.
 We had to fight to make the peace Back in the good old days.'
 No, the War Memorial is opposite the peace garden,' Said the old pacifist.
-5 You've had so many wars to end all wars, Still millions are dying from the wars you left behind.' ' - Look,' said the old soldier.
+5 You've had so many wars to end all wars, Still millions are dying from the wars you left behind.' ! - Look,' said the old soldier.
 You chickens stuck your peace garden In front of our War Memorial to cause non-violent trouble.
 This War Memorial is necessary, It reminds us that people have died for our country.'
-10 - Look,' said the old pacifist.
-In the beginning was the peace And the peace was with God And the peace was God, This peace garden is unnecessary but It reminds us that people want to live for our country.'
-15 Either 12 (a) What do you find so striking about this argument between the old soldier and pacifist? d the old You should consider: what the old soldier says what the old pacifist says some of the words and phrases Zephaniah uses.
-[11] Or 12 (b) What do you find entertaining about EITHER Deep in Luv OR Press Ups Ups ? and Sit Remember to support your ideas with details from the poem you choose.
-[11] Or 12 (c) What problems in society does EITHER What If OR Three Black Males po werfully reveal to you?

-Remember to support your ideas with details from the poem you choose.
-[11]
+10 , , , Look, said the old pacifist.
+In the beginning was the peace And the peace was with God And the peace was God, This peace garden is unnecessary but It reminds us that people want to live for our country.
+15 Either 12 (a) How does Zephaniah make this argument between the old soldier and pacifist so striking? the old Remember to support your ideas with details from the poem.
+[16] Or 12 (b) How does Zephaniah's writing make EITHER Deep in Luv OR Press Ups Ups so entertaining? and Sit Remember to support your ideas with details from the poem you choose.
+[16] Or 12 (c) How does Zephaniah's writing powerfully portray problems in society in What If OR Three Black Males?
+EITHER Remember to support your ideas with details from the poem you choose.
+[16]